20 Apr Speaking Spanish – Top 5 Spanish language differences for beginners

 2 – Adjective Order

 “Look at the car green!” in English is very much incorrect.
 In English, the adjective comes before the noun, so the sentence would be “look at the green car!” because green must come before car.
 Spanish is different when it comes to adjectives because the noun comes before the adjectives “the green car” would be “el coche verde”.
 When this is translated word for word in order, it says “the car green”.
 The interesting thing about this change in order is that it is a mistake that can be heard in both languages by non-native speakers.
-Spanish speakers will often confused the noun/adjective order in English just as English speakers will confuse the order when speaking Spanish.
+Spanish speakers will often confuse the noun/adjective order in English just as English speakers will confuse the order when speaking Spanish.

 1 – Non-Possessive Nouns